Undergraduate BSc (Hons)

 During your first year, you will complete modules such as Introduction to Sports Psychology, Psychology of Exercise and Health, and Core Areas of Psychology.

 Moving into your second year you will build on the knowledge gained in your first year of studies.
-You will study a range of modules including Practical Applications of Sports and Exercise Psychology, Behaviour Change and Research and Professional Skills in Psychology.
+You will study a range of modules including Psychological Assessment and Strategies for Athletes, Behaviour Change, and Research and Professional Skills in Psychology.

 During the second year, you will also have the opportunity to apply for a sandwich year which will be taken between the second and third year of your programme, to either study abroad or gain professional experience.
 Please note, there is a limited number of placements available and therefore a place on the sandwich year isn't guaranteed.